 Efficacy is evaluated at this stage, leading to a major decision at Gate H to progress to registration.
-The PDP is focusing on the performance of Phase 3 and regulatory.
-Hopefully, efficacy and safety data meet TPP attributes and support the related product information in the leaflet.
-Additional indications should be sought in the Phase 4 clinical studies.
+The PDP is focusing on the performance of Phase 3 and regulatory, anticipating that efficacy and safety data will meet TPP attributes and support the related product information in the leaflet.
+Potential additional indications should be sought in subsequent Phase 4 clinical studies.

 Stability data have been generated from the first R&D lot and for each manufacturing lot.
 These stability data should be compared, as part of the characterisation of the product.
 A sufficient amount of vaccine product from the Phase 3 production has to be stored to serve as a long-term reference standard for QC product assays.

 Provided that all pre-set criteria for product and process are confirmed, meaning that no major out-of-specification issues occurred, the production process can be executed for routine manufacturing.

 After completion of the Phase 3 study and production of its Clinical Study Report, the CCDS is updated with safety, immunogenicity and efficacy data from Phase 3 and this becomes the Summary of Product Characteristics (SPC).
 Start compiling data for the Marketing Authorisation Application dossier.

 The Phase 3 study has been completed; safety and efficacy data are analysed.
 The complete study report is prepared.
 If vaccine consistency has not been established at this stage, a study of safety and immunogenicity consistency of lots should be carried out.

 Draft a plan for Phase 4 studies to assess vaccine safety and effectiveness in field conditions and in populations that have not yet been studied during Phase 3 studies.